philsrfn/cchat/README.md

 See [TODO.md](./TODO.md) for the current development status and upcoming tasks.

+## Git Workflow

+This project follows a simple branching model:

+- **main**: Production branch that contains stable releases
+- **development**: Active development branch where new features are integrated
+- Feature branches should be created from the `development` branch using the format `feature/feature-name`
+- Bug fixes use the format `fix/bug-name`

+For more details on contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.